-A third way to work the brain is to get physical.
+A third way to work the brain is to be physically active.
 Studies show that PHYSICAL EXERCISE speeds up how we process information.
 It also helps get more oxygen to the brain and stimulates growth factors.
 Dr. Dinnerstein recommends 30 minutes of some kind of aerobic activity, five times a week.

 BRAIN BOOSTING FOODS

 What about brain food?
 Are there certain things we can eat to boost brainpower?
 I did some quick research and here’s what I found:

 Blueberries – animal studies showed that a diet rich in blueberries significantly improved the learning capacity of aging rats.
 OK … that’s promising.
 A study published in the Annals of Neurology found that a diet high in blueberries and strawberries was linked to a “slower mental decline in areas like memory and focus.

 Salmon, mackerel, anchovies, herring, and sardines – rich in omega-3 fatty acids, which has been linked to a lower risk of dementia, improved focus, and memory.

 Healthy fats – Avocados, olive oil, nuts – monounsaturated fats that contribute to healthy blood flow, which our brains need so they’ll get plenty of oxygen.

 Dark chocolate – it has powerful antioxidant properties and contains several natural stimulants that enhance focus and concentration.

 Water – studies have shown that if you become dehydrated, it can affect your cognitive function.
 Also, your brain tissue shrinks if you become dehydrated.